-We travelled in our swim gear and old t-shirts, packed light, took our dry bag with a change of clothes and our travel towels.
-However at the centre, they have facilities for changing if you’d prefer.
+We travelled in our swim gear, with old t-shirts on top.
+We packed light and just took our dry bag with a change of clothes and our travel towels.
+However at the centre, they have good changing facilities if you prefer to change on arrival.

 We left our dry bags with our driver who took them down to the final destination meeting point.

 It is a good idea to wear water shoes for getting out of the raft and standing on the river bed.
 You should expect anything you wear to get very, very wet.

 After checking in, we met our raft guide, who showed us to our boat and gave us our life jackets and helmets.